David-Else/developer-workstation-setup-script-debian/README.md

 - consider hugo package if it gets updates to >=134.3
 - use the built in go and remove references to downloading it in the readme
 - set default applications in playbook
+- un-comment android-sdk-platform-tools-common when/if it is out if you still need it
+- firfox mozilla version does not work due to missing lib 3rd dec 24, check ansible is installing correctly

 ![Debian_logo](./images/debian_logo.svg)